ArnoldWan/Directory-Tree-Generator/README.md

 To compile the .py file into .exe file:

 1. Open CMD and navigate to the project directory.
-2. Run the command pyinstaller --onefile --console directory_tree_generator.v2.py.
+2. Run the command: pyinstaller --onefile --console directory_tree_generator.v2.py
 3. Find the .exe file in the dist folder.